Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Results and Discussion

-As discussed earlier, the optimal placement of the RSS-equipped aerial platform is dependent on the latter's altitude $H_{RSS}$ and coverage radius $d$.
+As discussed above, the optimal placement of an RSS-equipped aerial platform depends on the latter's altitude $H_{RSS}$ and coverage radius $d$.
 For the RSS-equiped UAV, the obtained optimal UAV location $r^*$ that achieves the highest data rate (red dot) agrees with that of (\ref{Eq:r_cases}) (blue circle), for any environment type.
 For the RSS-equipped HAPS, we distinguish between two cases, namely for $d=50$ km and $d=10$ km.
 In both cases, the optimal simulated HAPS locations and those of (\ref{Eq:r_cases}) agree in the rural environment, but the latter drift away as the environment becomes urbanized.
-This is mainly due to the additional shadowing and NLoS links effects in the 3GPP model of urban environments, which were ignored in the calculation of (\ref{Eq:r_cases}).
+This is mainly due to the effect of the additional shadowing and NLoS links in the 3GPP model of urban environments, which were ignored in the calculation of (\ref{Eq:r_cases}).
 Moreover, this location gap is larger for $d=10$ km due to a higher shadowing impact.
 For the terrestrial networks, the best location is either being the closest to Tx or Rx, with a preference for Tx.
 Indeed, since the BS (at altitude 25 m) has a strong LoS link towards the RSS, the received signal is slightly better than being the closest to Rx (at altitude 1.5 m).

-When an RSS-equipped HAPS operates in a rural environment, drifting from its initial location would have a small impact on the communication's performance.
-However, for a more urbanized environment, the data rate significantly degrades when the HAPS moves towards the middle of the Tx-Rx segment.
-The terrestrial RSS achieves the highest performance at optimal locations.
-However, due to its deployment inflexibility, it may not perform often at its best due to the varying Tx and Rx locations.
-In any case, when designed to assist cellular networks, deploying the RSS the closest to the BSs would eventually guarantee operating at near-optimal performance.
+When an RSS-equipped HAPS operates in a rural environment, drifting from its initial location would have a small impact on communication performance.
+However, the data rate significantly degrades in an urban environment when the HAPS moves towards the middle of the Tx-Rx segment.
+A terrestrial RSS achieves the highest performance at optimal locations.
+However, due to the inflexibility of its deployment and varying Tx and Rx locations, it may not perform at its best.
+In any case, when designed to assist cellular networks, RSS deployed closest to the BSs would eventually guarantee operating at near-optimal performance.

 {